nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 	If the given typeName is NOT presented as a valid Robot’s child class (DomesticAssistant or IndustrialAssistant), return the following message: "Robot type {typeName} cannot be created."

 	If the above case is NOT reached, create an IRobot from the valid child type and add it to the RobotRepository.
 Return the following message: "{typeName} {model} is created and added to the RobotRepository."

+## CreateSupplement Command

+### Parameters

+	typeName - string

+### Functionality

+The method should create and add a new ISupplement to the SupplementRepository.

+	If the given typeName  is NOT presented as a valid Supplement’s child class (SpecializedArm or LaserRadar), return the following message: "{typeName} is not compatible with our robots."

+	If the above case is NOT reached, create a new ISupplement and add it to the SupplementRepository.
+Return the following message: "{typeName} is created and added to the SupplementRepository."